themightyoarfish/ikkuna/sphinx/source/user_guide.rst

 inside.

-Messages published from the :class:`~ikkuna.export.Exporter` come in two types, the :class:`~ikkuna.export.messages.MetaMessage` for events which are not tied to any specific module and :class:`~ikkuna.export.messages.TrainingMessage` for those that are.
+Messages published from the :class:`~ikkuna.export.Exporter` come in two types, the :class:`~ikkuna.export.messages.NetworkMessage` for events which are not tied to any specific module and :class:`~ikkuna.export.messages.ModuleMessage` for those that are.
 All messages have a :attr:`~ikkuna.export.messages.Message.kind` attribute, which is the topic the message is about.
-For :class:`~ikkuna.export.messages.MetaMessage`\ s, the following kinds are
+For :class:`~ikkuna.export.messages.NetworkMessage`\ s, the following kinds are
 available:

 .. literalinclude:: ../../ikkuna/export/messages.py